-We reviewed 25+ calcium supplements across calcium form, dose, vitamin D and K2 inclusion, third-party testing, and absorption data.
+We reviewed 25+ calcium supplements across calcium form, dose, Vitamin D and K2 inclusion, third-party testing, and absorption data.
 Our picks prioritize well-absorbed forms that direct calcium to bones — not arteries — with essential cofactors included.

 Best Calcium Supplements (2026)

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Our Verdict

-The best calcium supplement provides 500-600mg calcium per serving from a well-absorbed form (citrate or algae-derived) with vitamin D3 and ideally vitamin K2 for proper calcium utilization and bone targeting.
+The best calcium supplement provides 500-600mg calcium per serving from a well-absorbed form (citrate or algae-derived) with vitamin D3 and ideally Vitamin K2 for proper calcium utilization and bone targeting.

 Best By Category

 The best calcium supplement for most adults is calcium citrate with vitamin D3, taken in divided doses of 500-600mg.
 Calcium citrate absorbs well with or without food (unlike carbonate) and is gentler on the stomach.
-Adding vitamin K2 helps direct calcium to bones rather than soft tissues.
+Adding Vitamin K2 helps direct calcium to bones rather than soft tissues.
 Algae-derived calcium is a premium plant-based option with a natural mineral matrix.

 Quick Comparison